bourumir-wyngs/rs-opw-kinematics/README.md

         // Joint meshes
         [
-            // If your mesh if offset in .stl file, use Trimesh::transform_vertices,
+            // If your mesh is offset in .stl file, use Trimesh::transform_vertices,
             // you may also need Trimesh::scale on some extreme cases.
             // If your joints or tool consist of multiple meshes, combine these
             // with Trimesh::append